Skip to content

 Insurance providers allocate vans to one of 50 groups – each group helps to determine the cost of your van insurance.
 If you’re thinking of buying a new van, choosing one in a lower insurance group might save you money in the long run.

-• How you pay: if you can afford to pay for your van insurance in one lump sum rather than by spreading the cost over a year, you could save money as your provider may charge you interest on the monthly payments.
+It’s usually cheaper to pay for van insurance in one lump sum rather than by spreading the cost over a year as your provider may charge you interest on the monthly payments.

 Proper maintenance and a regular service are essential if you want to keep your van in the best condition for as long as possible.
-It also means that any minor problems can be dealt with before they escalate into bigger, more costly repairs further down the line.
+It also means that any minor problems can be dealt with before they escalate into bigger, more costly repairs.

 MOT